-Remind children that the previous day they organized their shapes to nemino charatem radio ten previous dog may organizacio meni strapas no cansver questions about which hopps were the most and the least common.
-Explain that today they will use a specific way to organize their shopes, by lining them up in columns.
+Remind children that the previous day they organized their shapes to nemino charatem radio ma previous day may organization main strapes to common.
+Explain hart today they will use a specific way to organize their shopes, by lining them op in column.
 Then, ask children to work with their portner to line up their groups of shopes in columns and count how many of each shope they received.
 Second problem (7 min)

-2. Give each child one graph from the graph template and a marker or Cover activity of the second secon block because you do not have any rectangles.
+2. Give each child one graph from the graph template and a marker or Cover accurate ruited over a second ruite and ruited block because you do not have any rectangles.
 Show how to color the